FallThunder/rajuTracker/README.md

 ## 💝 Dedication

-Built with love for Raju, to help keep track of daily health in the simplest way possible. 👴💊🚶‍♂️
+Built with love for my grandad, to help keep track of daily health in the simplest way possible.